lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-hello-world.md

 For more information, see [String templates](strings.md).

-You'll notice that we haven't declared any types for our variables.
-Kotlin has inferred the type for us: `Int`.
-We'll cover the different Kotlin types and how to declare them in the next chapter.
+You'll notice that there aren't any types declared for variables.
+Kotlin has inferred the type itself: `Int`.
+The different Kotlin basic types and how to declare them are discussed in the next chapter.

 ## Practice